 These are pictures of two of three routers that were damaged during our real world surge protector comparison.
 There were two routers damaged that were the same model (Router 1).
 Also damaged was a PC monitor.

 Below are pictures of the actual plug-in suppressor units used in our example.
 These units were protecting the power side of a home network that included multiple electronic devices...

 Each surge protector was in the field at some point during the five year span of our review.

 Below are three different SPD units displayed.

 Two of the power surge protector units were replaced within an eighteen month period.

 During the 18 month period: one monitor and 3 separate cable routers were damaged and had to be replaced.
 It wasn't until the 3rd surge protector unit was installed that the problems ceased.

 During the 18 month span... there were no power outages, lightning strikes or other large electrical anomalies of note.

 Without the presence of large surge events, it's reasonable to determine the damage to the equipment was caused by continuous internal transient voltage.

 It's also reasonable to determine that most of the internal transients were RingWave type surges.
 The first two surge protectors did not provide RingWave protective circuitry.

-However, a second protective device did provide EMI/RFI filtration circuitry.
-Some confuse EMI/RFI as being the same as high quality RingWave protective circuitry.
-This circuitry is referred to as Sinewave Tracking or Frequency Responsive CircuitryTM.
+However, one of the devices did provide EMI/RFI filtration circuitry.
+Some confuse EMI/RFI filtration as being similar to or the same as RingWave protective circuitry.
+This circuitry is often referred to as Sinewave Tracking or Frequency Responsive CircuitryTM.

 The equipment lost do to damage over the 18 month period...